About this web page ...

 Additional map layers

 Corel Draw, like Photoshop, enables the stacking of digital content in independent layers which can be configured to alter their characteristics, including their visibility, transparency and ordering.
 The following image demonstrates the possibilities of such a mult-layered approach.
-The map at left reveals three layers of historical content, Ootischenia District Lot 4598 and labelled Sub Lots, 1957 Ootischenia Dirt Roads, and the locations of old Doukhobor Villages.
-The map at right depicts several additional layers of current Regional District (RDCK) content, including property boundaries, paved roads and highways.
+The map at left reveals three layers of historical content, Ootischenia District Lot 4598 and Sub Lots, 1957 Ootischenia Dirt Roads as surveyed in 1957, and the locations of old Doukhobor Villages.
+The map at right depicts several additional layers of current Regional District (RDCK) content, including current property boundaries, and paved roads and highways.
 Various layers could be switched on or off on these maps, depending on the purpose at hand.

-The precise locations of old CCUB Ootischenia villages are difficult to verify, and although GPS devices could of course be helpful to record spatial co-ordinates, the former village locations first need to be identified.
+The precise locations of old CCUB Ootischenia villages are difficult to verify, and although GPS devices could of course be helpful to record spatial co-ordinates, the former village locations would first need to be identified.
+And there are only a few remaining original local residents with that specific knowledge, never mind a comprehensive understanding of the overall village interconnections.

 Village maps by previous Ootischenia residents